mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 You know how they say to commit a crime (which once again I insist did not happen in my case) you need means, motive, and opportuity?
 Means is the ability to use right click > Inspect Element, motive is hubris, and opportunity is the dumb luck of having my friend message me the Instagram post.

 I know, I've been saying "hubris" a lot.
 I mean "the willingness to risk breaking the rules".
-Now hold up, don't go outside and do crimes.
+Now hold up, don't go outside and do crimes (unless it's _really_ funny).
 I'm not talking about breaking the _law_.
 I'm talking about rules you might not even realise are rules, like social rules and conventions.

 Here's a simple example.
 You're at a sufficiently fancy restaurant, like I dunno, with white tablecloths or something?
 The waiter asks if you'd like "still or sparkling water?"